michaelfester/docs/docs/reference/components/checkbox-and-switch-component.md

 slug: checkbox-and-switch-components
 ---

-{% callout title="" %}
-The Checkbox Component is only available in [Apps](/docs/introduction-to-apps).
-The Switch Component is available in both [Apps](/docs/introduction-to-apps) and [Pages](/docs/introduction-to-pages).
-Configuration may differ slightly.
-{% /callout %}

 The Switch and Checkbox components allow you to toggle boolean values in your data source.
-These components are great for creating checklists in Apps or for marking items with yes/no values in Pages.

 {% figure src="/docs/reference/components/checkbox-and-switch-components/use-case-of-a-switch-component-in-pages.png" caption="" /%}